 3 – Listed capacity for Percival Molson Memorial Stadium.
 Capacity reduced in 2019 from 25,012 to bring more open and social areas to the stadium.

-4 – Listed capacity for Olympic Stadium.
-Last game played at Olympic Stadium was 2012 playoff game, last regular season game it hosted was in 2007.
+4 – Current listed capacity for Olympic Stadium.
+Holds the CFL attendance record at 69,093, and has seen attendance over 70,000 for other events.
+Last game played at Olympic Stadium was 2012 playoff game, last Grey Cup hosted was in 2008 and last regular season game it hosted was in 2007.

 5 – Highest listed capacity of TD Place stadium (most recently listed as 24,000).
 Largest unexpanded announced attendance is 25,161 in 2018.
 Capacity at Frank Clair Stadium at Lansdowne Park for last CFL game hosted was 29,862.